simsong/bulk_extractor/doc/announce_1.5.md

 * scan_base64 was ignoring a substantial amount of BASE64-encoded
   data.
 This has been corrected.
-As a result, substantially more email addresses and URLs from BASE64-encoded data will be reported in version 1.5 compared with version 1.4
+As a result, substantially more email addresses and URLs from BASE64-encoded data such as email attachments and SSL certificates will be reported in version 1.5 compared with version 1.4

 Improvements in Python programs: